redhat-developer/lsp4ij/docs/dap/DAP.md

 # Debug Adapter Protocol

-LSP4IJ provides [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) support
+LSP4IJ provides [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) support.
+You can read [the DAP Support overview](./DAPSupport.md), describing which DAP features are implemented, and how.

-with the `Debug Adapter Protocol` run/debug configuration type:
+The DAP support is available with the `Debug Adapter Protocol` run/debug configuration type:

 ![DAP Configuration Type](./images/DAP_config_type.png)